Should I choose a moulded cup or one with seams?

 A cup with seams provides optimal fit and support for all sizes of breasts but particularly for big busts.
 Thanks to the seams, the cup can be constructed to make it extra deep, which is perfect for very large cup sizes.
 On a bra with the deep cups, the middle fits tightly against the body between the breasts providing better support for the bust.
 Moulded cups are difficult to make in sizes larger than an H cup without risking them becoming too shallow or wide.
 This is due to the physical limitations of shaping one piece of material.
 If you have a large cup size, cups with seams are therefore recommended as they provide optimal support.

-On the left: a cup with a three-section tulip cut gives a round silhouette and excellent support.
-On the right: an example of an underwired bra with fully padded cups and a two-section cut.
+A cup with a three-section tulip cut gives a round silhouette and excellent support.

 Seams don’t only dictate the shape but also give the material extra strength as it doesn’t have to be stretched or forced into a particular shape.
 As the cup is constructed from several separate pieces, materials with different properties can be combined, for example a firm under cup and an elastic upper cup.
 The firm material lifts and provides support while the elastic material takes the shape of the bust and provides comfort and an adjusted fit – perfect if, for example, your breasts are not completely full or firm at the top.